Elwood Beach Melbourne (Victoria Australia)

 The best time for sailing here is during the warmer months between November and March but sailing here is possible all-year-round.

-The ideal wind is from the SSW to NE and during summer on the warmer days there is a reliable “cooler” afternoon sea breeze that kicks in around 2 pm (most typically 15 – 20 knots).
+The ideal wind direction is from the S or NW however anything from SSE to NNW work ok except when the wind is strong from the SW (direct on-shore) the shore-break makes it difficult to get out.
+During summer on the warmer days there is a reliable “cooler” afternoon sea breeze that kicks in around 2 pm (most typically 15 – 20 knot southerly).

-SW breezes are directly on-shore and can be the most difficult to sail as you are effectively running across the beach.
-Northerlies are off-shore and can be very strong during the summer months.
+SW breezes are directly on-shore and can be difficult to sail as you are effectively running across the beach in the shore-break.
+Northerlies are off-shore and can be very strong during the summer months however a northerly with quite a bit of west can work well at Elwood.
 The water is very flat when the wind blows from the north but the winds are typically very gusty.

 Water – temps & conditions

 Water temps peak at around 22 Deg C in Summer so a short wetsuit (sometimes shorts & a rashie) will suffice and can be a chilly 12 Deg C in winter so you will need a good wetsuit or very thick skin.

 The water is typically clear and blue except when there has been any significant rainfall where it can get a bit murky due to storm-water drains that flow into the bay.
 Sometimes during summer after a big rain event it can be advisable to not enter the water due to health risks.